|

 of depression in dementia and is administered

 by a clinician.
-It takes 20 minutes with the carer and 10
+It takes 20 minutes with the carer and

-minutes with the patient.
+10 minutes with the patient.

-It differs from other depression
+It differs from other

-with dementia compared with depression alone
+in depression with dementia compared with depression

 (Purandara et al, 2001).
-The 19-item scale is rated
+The 19-item scale is

-on a three-point score of ‘absent’, ‘mild or
+rated on a three-point score of ‘absent’,

-intermittent’ and ‘severe’ symptoms, with a note
+‘mild or intermittent’ and ‘severe’ symptoms,

-when the score is unevaluable.
-A score of 8 or
+with a note when the score is unevaluable.
+A

-more suggests significant depressive symptoms.
+score of 8 or more suggests significant depressive

-of cognitive impairment.
+in the presence of cognitive impairment.

 Geriatric Mental